msarwal345/Chrome-Extension-SImple-Ad-Blocker/README.md

 2. Unzip the file.
 3. Now open Chrome Extension and turn on developers mode.
 4. Choose The Load Unpacked options.
-5. Choose the unzipped File.
+5. Choose the unzipped File and select the src folder.
 6. Now Enjoy.

 Hope You liked it....